Jo Eom

-Jo Eom (Korean: 조엄; Hanja: 趙曮; 1719 – 1777) was a Korean civil minister (munsin) in the 18th century during the late period of the Korean Joseon Dynasty (1392–1897).
+Jo Eom (Korean: 조엄; Hanja: 趙曮; 1719–1777) was a Korean civil minister (munsin) in the 18th century during the late Joseon Dynasty.

-He was also diplomat and ambassador, representing Joseon interests in the 11th Edo period diplomatic mission to the Tokugawa shogunate in Japan.
+He was also diplomat and ambassador, representing Joseon interests to the Tokugawa shogunate in Japan.
 He is credited with introducing the cultivation of potatoes as a food staple in Korea in the mid-18th century.

 Biography

 Jo Eom was of the Pungyang Jo clan, and his father was Jo Sang-gyeong with the title of Ijo panseo (a Minister of Personnel, 이조판서, 吏曹判書).
+He later married a half-aunt of Lady Hyegyeong and became the great-grandfather to the future Queen Shinjeong through his eldest son.